 3. JBL series of fertilizers

-According to them, I quote from official site “The concentration in JBL Ferropol, JBL Ferropol 24 and JBL ProScape Fe +Microelements (link to check the price on Amazon) is so designed that all trace elements are available in the required quantities.
+According to them, I quote from the official site “The concentration in JBL Ferropol, JBL Ferropol 24 and JBL ProScape Fe +Microelements (link to check the price on Amazon) is so designed that all trace elements are available in the required quantities.
 Not even multiple overdosing of the fertilizers can lead to consequences with shrimps and other decapods”.

 4. Biovert Plant Fertilizer